consumptionof/cons-demo-store/README.md

   Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.016
+- The store program now includes a dairy department.
+- The program now has two separate tables for transactions --
+  current_trans, and current_trans_ebt. current_trans tracks
+  all items in the transaction, while current_trans_ebt only tracks those eligible for food stamps.

 ### Version 0.015
 - Deprecated view_mech
   I realized that I can easily gain the same results from